-Most antenna masts are encapsulated in concrete.
-Typically, the mast pipe is submerged in a 4 ft -5 ft (1.22 m -1.53 m) deep augured hole.
+Most antenna masts are encased in concrete.
+Typically, the mast pipe is submerged in a 4 ft to 5 ft (1.22 m to 1.53 m) deep augered hole.
 This provides a good Ufer ground.
-A Ufer ground, in this case, is defined such that concrete absorbs moisture quickly and loses that moisture slowly (as much as 15 to 30 days after rain or snow melt).
-The mineral properties of concrete and their inherent pH means concrete has a supply of ions to conduct current.
+A Ufer ground encases grounding connectors in concrete.
+Concrete absorbs moisture quickly and loses that moisture slowly-as much 15 to 30 days after rain or snow melt).
+The mineral properties of concrete and their natural pH mean that concrete has a supply of ions to conduct current.
 The soil around concrete becomes "doped" by the concrete and, as a result, the pH of the soil rises.
-The moisture present in the concrete, in combination with the "doped" soil, makes a good connector of electrical energy.
-The concrete's large volume and great area of contact with the surrounding soil allows a good transfer to the ground.

-In the concrete base, a Ufer ground can be established by running a #4 gauge solid wire or rebar and connecting to the base of the pedestal with pigtails.
+The moisture in the concrete in combination with the "doped" soil make a good connector of electrical energy.
+The concrete's large volume and area of contact with the surrounding soil allow a good transfer to the ground.
+In the concrete base, a Ufer ground can be established by running #4 gauge solid wire or rebar and connecting to the base of the pedestal with pigtails.

 The Ufer ground is only one step in proper grounding.
-The Ufer ground should be augmented with coupled pairs of 10 ft (3.05 m) ground rods, placed 20 ft (6.1 m) into the ground, spaced 20 ft (6.1 m) apart.
+The Ufer ground should be augmented with coupled pairs of 10 ft (3.05 m) ground rods placed 20 ft (6.1 m) into the ground, spaced 20 ft (6.1 m) apart.
 The first rod should be placed close to the antenna.
 The second rod should be placed towards the equipment enclosure.
 A #2 gauge wire should connect the rods and antenna mount.
-A ground rod should be placed at the equipment enclosure as well.
+A ground rod should be placed at the equipment enclosure, as well.
 If it is virtually impossible to install the ground rods, then radials are needed.
 This can be accomplished by laying 10 or more lengths of 11⁄2-in.
-(3.81 cm) copper strap, at least 50 ft (15.24 m) long, in a radial fashion around the antenna base.
+(3.81 cm) copper strap at least 50 ft (15.24 m) long in a radial fashion around the antenna base.
 The straps should be buried, if possible.
 The hub must be interconnected to the utility ground.

 The ground configuration can vary from one location to another.
-It is best to measure the soil conductivity and design a 5 $\Omega$ ground system.
+It is best to measure soil conductivity and design a 5 Ω or less ground system.
 To protect the system from a direct strike, a lightning rod placed 2 ft (61 cm) higher than the highest point of the dish should be interconnected to the Ufer ground with #2 gauge copper wire.